stelviodev/stelvio/docs/guides/cloudfront-router.md

 #### Route ordering and path matching

-CloudFront matches routes based on **path specificity**, not the order in which you define them.
-More specific paths always take precedence over less specific ones.
+CloudFront matches routes based on the order of precedence in the distribution configuration.
+To make this behavior intuitive, **Stelvio automatically sorts your routes by path specificity**.
+This means more specific paths always take precedence over less specific ones, regardless of the order you define them in your code.

 For example: